 The command line tool will load the data from standard bioinformatic files like FASTA, gff3, BAM/CRAM, bed, bedgraph, vcf, etc. and check for consistency of the data.

 • API Server.
 The API server (known as "WebCerberus") communicates with the database(s).
-The API server performs data-caching, data compression, and other optimizations, which result in dramatic performance improvements.
+It performs data-caching, data compression, and other optimizations, which result in dramatic performance improvements.
 The server can be cloud-based or installed in-house.
-The API server (SelfHostingWebCerberus) can run as a stand-alone application that does not require any extra Web server like nginx or Apache.
+The API server can run as a stand-alone application that does not require any extra Web server like nginx or Apache.
 It can be installed on Windows OS (Windows 7 or later, Windows Server 2011 or later) or on Linux.
 Microsoft .NET 4.7.2 or later is required for the Windows installation.
 In case of Linux, Mono framework is needed to run the .NET applications.

 The main application

 • Persephone Web Client.
-The new client application is now replacing the desktop version.
-It runs in any popular web browser and is OS independent.
-The software is hosted by the server SelfHostingWebCerberus: launch the server and navigate to a URL to start using the client application - no installation of the client is necessary.
+The main client application runs in any popular web browser and is OS independent.
+The software is hosted by the server WebCerberus: launch the server and navigate to a URL to start using the client application - no installation of the client is necessary.

-Installation steps without details
+Installation steps without details (when not using the Docker image)

 2. Install Solr search engine (requires Java).
 Create a new core.